caltechlibrary/bibtex/README.md

 # bibtex

-A quick and dirty BibTeX package.
-Includes a command line *bibfilter* tool for parsing and filter BibTeX entries.
+A Golang BibTeX package and *bibfilter* tool. *bibfilter* can parse and filter BibTeX entries.

 ## bibfilter